cosminturca/List-of-tasks/README.md

 ## 1. General Overview

-The List of tasks application is a university project developed for the Web Systems Development course.
-It is a web platform dedicated to the efficient management of tasks and activities, aiming to improve user productivity.
-The project is built using the MERN stack (MongoDB, Express.js, React.js, Node.js), providing a modern, fast, and scalable solution.
+The list of tasks application is a university project developed for the Web Systems Development course.
+It is a platform dedicated to the efficient management of tasks & activities, aiming to improve user productivity.
+The project is built using the MERN stack (MongoDB, Express.js, React.js, Node.js), providing a modern, fast and scalable solution.

 The source code is organized into two main directories: